Eliseo Salazar: Formula One (1981–1983)

 After racing in the British F1 Championship in 1980 with a Williams FW07, and winning in Silverstone, he moved to Formula One in 1981, with March.
-He switched midseason to Ensign, and finished 6th in the Dutch Grand Prix.
-In 1982 he drove for ATS, and finished 5th in the San Marino Grand Prix, a race where only 7 teams entered due to the FISA–FOCA war.
-His most noted career moment in Formula One came when he collided with the overtaking race leader Nelson Piquet in the 1982 German Grand Prix.
-After both drivers got out of their stricken cars, the angry Piquet started to punch and kick Salazar.
-Salazar did not respond to the assault due to the friendship with the Brazilian driver, who helped him in his first European experiences as a driver.
-Months later Piquet apologised to Salazar over the phone, after being told by a BMW mechanic that the engine in his car was about to expire anyway, and that Salazar avoided BMW the embarrassment of an engine failure at their home race.
-(BMW officials were in attendance).
-In 1983 he entered six races with RAM Racing, but the car was very slow and he only managed to qualify twice.
-He finished 14th in Jacarepaguá and retired in Long Beach with gearbox failure.
+He switched midseason to Ensign, and finished sixth in the Dutch Grand Prix.
+In 1982, he drove for ATS, and finished fifth in the San Marino Grand Prix, a race where only seven teams entered due to the FISA–FOCA war.
+His most noted career moment in Formula One came when he collided with the overtaking race leader Nelson Piquet in the 1982 German Grand Prix; after both drivers got out of their stricken cars, the angry Piquet started to punch and kick Salazar.
+In 1983, he entered six races with RAM Racing, but the car was very slow and he only managed to qualify twice.
+He finished fourteenth in Jacarepaguá and retired in Long Beach with gearbox failure.

 After the Chilean economic crisis in the early years of the 80's, Salazar had to leave F1, and competed with little success at the Formula 3000 championship and the South American Formula Three Championship in some races.
 He began to race rally in Chile, becoming the champion of the 1985 hill-climbing season in Chile in a Toyota Corolla XT.

-Sport Prototype (1988–1990)
+Sports prototypes (1988–1990)

-In late '80s, Salazar drove some races in the FIA World Sport Prototype Championship.
-His best result was 1st place at the C-1 class in the '88 Fuji 1000 km in Japan with a Spice SE88C Ford car of the BP Spice Engineering.
-Thanks to his contacts with Tom Walkinshaw, he joined the Jaguar Silk-Cut factory team, to dispute the 24 Hours of Le Mans.
-In the 1989 race, the Chilean, with Alain and Michel Ferté, achieved the 8th place with the Jaguar XJR-9; but his best result would be winning the 1990 event of the historic race in a Jaguar XJR-12, but after driving several hours in the No. 3 car, he was forced to leave his seat to the British driver Martin Brundle, who received the chequered flag, and Salazar was forced to move to the No. 4 car, which retired at 20 hours with mechanical problems (Brundle's original car, the No. 1, was pulled out at 14 hours for electrical problems).
+In the late 1980s, Salazar drove some races in the FIA World Sports Prototype Championship.
+His best result was first place at the C-1 class in the 1988 Fuji 1000 km in Japan with a Spice SE88C-Ford of the Spice Engineering team.
+Thanks to his contacts with Tom Walkinshaw, he joined the Jaguar Silk Cut factory team, to compete in the 24 Hours of Le Mans.
+In the 1989 race, the Chilean, with Alain and Michel Ferté, achieved the 8th place with the Jaguar XJR-9; but his best result would be winning the 1990 event of the historic race in a Jaguar XJR-12, but after driving several hours in the No. 3 car, he was forced to leave his seat to the British driver Martin Brundle, who received the chequered flag, and Salazar was forced to move to the No. 4 car, which retired at twenty hours with mechanical problems (Brundle's original car, the No. 1, was pulled out at fourteen hours for electrical problems).
 For that particular fact, he was named the 1990 Sportsman of the Year by the British magazine Autosport.